fedhere/DSPS/HW9/README.md

 You will recieve an email with 2 names and github handles of classmates.
 Review their plots according to the things we discussed last lecture.
 You can discuss your review with others but each of you should submit a review for each of the plots

 There will be detailed instructions in the email on how to review, what structure the review should have, what to focus on, etc. Please comply to the instructions.
 Upload the review on your github DSPS HW9 repo AND ALSO in your classmate's HW8 repo:
-- Fork your classmate's repo.
+- Fork your classmate's DSPS repo.
-- Add your comments on their HW8 readme in your fork of the repo (you can do this on the web browser if you wish)
+- Add your comments on their *HW8 readme* in *your fork of their repo* (you can do this on the web browser if you wish)
 - Commit the modified readme to your own fork
 - Submit a pull request